Singaporeans in action at Tokyo 2020

 TABLE TENNIS

-Feng Tianwei, Yu Mengyu, Lin Ye v France (women's team, round of 16) - 9am
+• Feng Tianwei, Yu Mengyu, Lin Ye v China (women's team quarter-finals) - 1.30pm

 SAILING